pochireddyp/19CS404-DBMS-Lab-Manual/Experiment9_Procedures/readme.md

 ## 2. Write a PL/SQL Function to Return the Factorial of a Number

 ### Steps:
-- Create a function named `get_factorial`.
+- Create a function named get_factorial.
 - Declare a parameter to accept a number.
 - Use a loop to calculate the factorial.
-- Return the result using the `RETURN` statement.
+- Return the result using the RETURN statement.
-- Call the function using a `SELECT` statement or in an anonymous block.
+- Call the function using a SELECT statement or in an anonymous block.

-**Expected Output:**
+*Expected Output:*
 Factorial of 5 is 120

 ---